Aleksei-Kuznetsov-R/Association-Analysis/README.md

 Hotels typically conduct such analysis on services that they later include in package deals.
 For example, booking a deluxe room and getting a discount on a spa service.
 This way, sales of a specific room category and spa services are stimulated.

 We will consider a more complex example that is extremely rare in the hospitality industry.
-Suppose the task is to consider guests' preferences and outlets.So we will try to find what guests prefer to order together and when and where.
+Suppose the task is to consider guests' preferences of food, alcohol, outlets and serving period.
+We will try to find what guests prefer to order together and when and where.

 So let's first define the terms: